 Much of the conventional thought used to evaluate a potential commercial real estate investment focuses on the amount of cash flow that a property produces.
 The greater the cash flow, the higher the value.
 Because this concept is so fundamental to CRE analysis, it may come as a surprise that there are certain circumstances where buying a property that produces zero cash flow can be financially rewarding.
-These are referred to as “zero cash flow” properties or just “zeroes” for short, and they are the subject of this article.
+These are referred to as “zero cash flow” properties or just “zeroes” for short.

 What is a Zero Cash Flow Property?